(1816 - 1907)

 On the Campaign

-At the battle of Antietam, the colonel was in Ōthe thickest of the fighting” and had his horse shot from under him without injury to himself.
-While fighting in the famous "Cornfield," the Regiment sustained casualties of nearly half their number.
+At the battle of Antietam, the colonel was in "the thickest of the fighting" and had his horse shot from under him, but he was not injured.
+While fighting in Daniel Miller's famous Cornfield, his Regiment sustained casualties of nearly 50%.

 The rest of the War